jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 (1) A pay equity claim is settled—
   (a) when—
     (i) remuneration is determined that the parties agree does not differentiate between male and female employees in the manner set out in section 2AAC(b); and
-    (ii) a process is agreed to review the employee’s remuneration to ensure that pay equity is maintained, including the agreed frequency of reviews; and
+    (ii) the parties agree that remuneration is to be increased to that agreed level on the date of the pay equity claim settlement or in agreed phases over a maximum period of 3 years from that date; and
-    (iii) those matters are recorded in writing in accordance with subsection (3); or (b) when the Authority or the court—
-    (i) determines that an employee’s remuneration does not differentiate between male and female employees in the manner set out in section 2AAC(b); or
+    (iii) those matters are recorded in writing in accordance with subsection (3); or (b) when the Authority or the court (subject to section 13ZZC)— (i) determines that an employee’s remuneration does not differentiate between male and female employees in the manner set out in section 2AAC(b); or
-    (ii) issues a determination that,—
+    (ii) issues a determination that—
-      (A) if the parties have agreed a review process but have not agreed remuneration, fixes remuneration that does not differentiate between male and female employees in the manner set out in section 2AAC(b); or
+      (A) fixes remuneration that does not differentiate between male and female employees in the manner set out in section 2AAC(b); and
-      (B) if the parties have agreed remuneration but have not agreed a review process, specifies a process to review that remuneration to ensure that pay equity is maintained, including the frequency of reviews; or
+      (B) specifies that remuneration is to be increased in 3 annual phases of equal amounts or proportions starting at the date of the pay equity claim settlement; or
-      (C) fixes remuneration that does not differentiate between male and female employees in the manner set out in section 2AAC(b) and specifies a process to review that remuneration to ensure that pay equity is maintained, including the frequency of reviews.
+    (iii) if the parties have agreed on remuneration that does not differentiate between male and female employees in the manner set out in section 2AAC(b), but have not agreed on whether the remuneration is to be increased in phases, issues a determination—
+      (A) that remuneration is to be increased to the agreed level on the date of the pay equity claim settlement; or (B) that remuneration is to be increased to the agreed level in phases and that specifies the number of phased instalments, their amounts or proportions, and their timing (over a maximum period of 3 years from the date of the pay equity claim settlement).
 (2) A pay equity claim settlement may also include terms and conditions of employment other than remuneration, if the parties agree, but an employer may not reduce any terms and conditions of employment of an employee who has raised a pay equity claim or who is covered by a union-raised claim for the purpose of settling that claim.
+(2A) The parties may not agree to review, or agree on a process for the review of, a pay equity claim settlement.
 (3) A pay equity claim settlement agreed between the parties must— (a) be in writing; and
   (b) state—